vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 int exportGPUSemaphore(VSCore \*core, VkSemaphore semaphore, VSVulkanExportedSemaphore_ \*out, char \*errorMessage, int errorMessageSize)

    Exports a timeline semaphore as an opaque handle another API can import.
-   Use it on the *readySemaphore* of a plane you consume — every core exec pool timeline is created exportable when the capability exists — to wait the producer pair on the device instead of the host, and on your own timeline (createGPUTimeline_, or one made with VkExportSemaphoreCreateInfo and the handle type from VSVulkanCoreInfo_::semaphoreExportHandleType) to signal your producer pairs from the foreign API.
+   Use it on the *readySemaphore* of a plane taken with getExportableFrameFilter_ — always one of the core's own timelines, all of which are created exportable when the capability exists — to wait the hand-over on the device instead of the host, and on your own timeline (createGPUTimeline_, or one made with VkExportSemaphoreCreateInfo and the handle type from VSVulkanCoreInfo_::semaphoreExportHandleType) to signal your producer pairs from the foreign API.
 Only available when VSVulkanCoreInfo_::semaphoreExportHandleType is nonzero.

-   Third party filters are not obliged to create exportable timelines: when the export of some other plugin's producer semaphore fails, fall back to waitGPUFrame_ for that frame.

 ----------